-When you purchase any of our medical imaging or pain management products, it is just the start of a long-lasting relationship between you and OR Support.
-You can contact us 24 hours a day 7 days a week to answer questions, get training, product quotes or (in those rare cases) emergency service.
+When you purchase any of our C-arms, Ultrasound Machines, Vascular Tables or other C-arm Tables, it is just the start of a long-lasting relationship between you and OR Support.
+You can contact us 24 hours a day 7 days a week to answer questions, get training, product quotes, or (in those rare cases) emergency service.
 There will always be someone from our support staff to help you with anything you need any time you need it.

-So, whether you are planning your next office, next equipment purchase or next grand adventure, (many of our staff travel the world to, skydive, scuba dive, shark dive, wreck dive, snorkel, saltwater-freshwater fish, and mountain climb all over the world) and all of us are happy to offer suggestions and advice that might help you make a more informed decision.
-We even have an owner who has hundreds of photographs in all types of publications as well as his images on dozens of magazine covers worldwide.
-Please reach out to us by phone or text at 858-336-1377 or email us at email@example.com if you have questions about medical equipment, training, financing or just want to ask any of us about any of the crazy things we do and where is the best place to do them.
+So, whether you are planning your next office, next equipment purchase, or your next grand adventure, we can offer information, experience, and advice that might help you make a more informed decision.
+We have engineers that have built cutting edge medical imaging technology Please reach out to us by phone or text at 858-336-1377 or email us at email@example.com if you have questions about medical equipment, training, financing, or just want to ask any of us about any of the crazy things to do and the best place to do them.
 We will respond immediately.

 Until then, we have included a list of questions we’re most commonly asked, and hopefully, some helpful answers.